The Government has restated its commitment to delivering pensions dashboards in a written statement.

 78. Transaction monitoring and correlation will be achieved in the following way:

-- the transaction identifier must also be unique between retried requests
+• The transaction identifier must be unique to each request, including retried requests.

-- for transactions which PDP initiates, PDP will generate the identifier; for transactions which the pension provider, scheme or QPDS initiates, it must generate the identifier
+• For transactions which PDP initiates, PDP will generate the identifier; for transactions which the pension provider, scheme or dashboard initiates, it must generate the identifier.

 Caching